On this page

 The minimum wage applies from the age of 22.
 In 2019 it will apply from 21 years of age.
 It applies to:

 Payment by bank

 The statutory minimum wage must always be paid by bank transfer.
-If you fail to do so, you may be imposed a fine.
-If your employee is being paid more than the statutory minimum wage, a bank transfer is not mandatory for the excess.
-This also applies the the holiday allowance, which you may pay in cash or with vouchers.
+If you fail to do so, a fine may be imposed.
+If your employee is paid more than the statutory minimum wage, a bank transfer is not mandatory for the extra amount.
+This also applies to the holiday allowance, which you may pay in cash or with vouchers.

-Employers are not allowed to settle with or withhold from the statutory minimum wage any costs for meals, housing, insurance premiums or traffic fines.
+Employers are not allowed to settle or withhold money from the statutory minimum wage for costs such as meals, housing, insurance premiums or traffic fines.
 Employees must pay these costs themselves.
-However, if you pay your employee more than minimum wage, you may settle with or withhold from this surplus.
-The same applies to the annual holiday payment.
+However, if you pay your employee more than minimum wage, you may settle or withhold money from the extra pay with written authorisation from your employee.
+Other costs may only be withheld or settled if this is legally permitted, such as taxes and pension premiums.
 In all cases, your employee must at least receive the minimum wage.